Skip to main content

 Our Vanille & Spiruline Bleue bar is built around phycocyanin.
 Not a sprinkle — an engineer's dose.

 The adaptogens in our other bars (ashwagandha, rhodiola, brahmi) work on stress resilience and cognitive performance.
 Phycocyanin works at a more fundamental level — that of the cellular terrain: each cell's ability to produce energy cleanly, defend against chronic inflammation, and regenerate its components.
-Combined with spirulina's iron and protein richness, it's a formula of complete regeneration.
+Combined with spirulina's rich iron and protein content, it's a formula of complete regeneration.

 It's bound by Bourbon vanilla and raw Criollo cacao butter, enveloped in Hautes Corbières honey harvested by Emma Cowley (Nature & Progrès beekeeper) — macadamia, ashwagandha, silk lucuma, coconut milk complete the formula.